Software Engineering & Development

 - Augmentation of applications for interfacing with external systems

-- C2, ISR, and Common Operating Picture (COP) applications
+- C2, ISR, and Common Operational Picture (COP) applications

 - Collection, Planning, and Indications and Warnings (I&W) alerting applications